chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

 ## Generate, Deploy and Apply Terraform Plan

 1. Generate and Deploy Terraform Plan
    Create a Terraform plan based on the current configuration.
-This plan will be used to implement changes to your Sebowa OpenStack cloud workspace, and can be reviewed before applying those changes.
+This plan will be used to implement changes to your Azure workspace and can be reviewed before applying those changes.
    Generate a plan and write it to disk:
    ```bash
    terraform plan -out ~/terraform/plan